chillfactor032/VodSlicer/README.md

 ## Releases

 _The easiest way to get started using VodSlicer is to download the latest release executable and run it.
-Releases are located at this [link](https://github.com/chillfactor032/VodSlicer/releases)._
+Releases are located at this [link](https://github.com/chillfactor032/VodSlicer/releases)._ I will also leave a shortcut below to the latest release for each platform.

+### Windows Release ###

+The latest Windows Release can be found here: [VoD Slicer Windows](https://github.com/chillfactor032/VodSlicer/releases/tag/v1.0.4)

+### Mac Release ###

+The latest Mac Release can be found here: [VoD Slicer Mac](https://github.com/chillfactor032/VodSlicer/releases/tag/v1.0.4)

 ## Build From Source